beeva-arturomartinez/beeva-best-practices/backend/microservices/README.md

 This eureka client is included in Spring Cloud as an annotation: @EnableEurekaClient

 #### Communication between Eureka Clients And Eureka Servers

+The key point to understand the behaviour of Eureka is to know how clients and server communicate with each others.
+At this point we have seen a few different actors that are involved in this game:
+- Eureka Server
+- Eureka Clients
+- Ribbon Clients

+All of them use different cache mechanisms, so it is interesting to know the different steps that are carried out when a microservice is registered in Eureka Server, and how long it takes this microservice to be avaible to recieve requests.

+Both @EnableEurekaServer and @EnableEurekaClient provide an implementation of Eureka Client, along with an implementation of Ribbon Load Balancer.
+So, even when we are not directly using some of these clients, they are there for us.

+##### Step 1: Microservice registration in Eureka Server

+When the Microservice starts up it sends the first heartbeat to Eureka Server.
+At this point, the server still doesn't know anything about the microservice so it sends back a response with the **404** status code.
+The microservice is forced to be registered so it sends a **new request** containing all the necessary information like host, port, etc...

+Now, the microservice is registered in Eureka Server, but it is not available yet to receive incoming requests.
+The microservice is not ready until it sends the heartbeat again to the server.
+This sending happens, by default, **30 seconds** after registration, so the microservice will not be reachable before this period.

+This default time can be configured in the microservice eureka client through the property: **`eureka.instance.leaseRenewalIntervalInSeconds`**

+##### Step 2: Server Response and Cached Items

+##### Step 3: Client Cache

+##### Step 4: Ribbon LoadBalancer Cache

 ### 3.4 Zuul